Compare joint business bank accounts in the UK 2023

-Some business bank accounts allow you to open an account together with someone else and other accounts allow you to add additional users once you open the account.
-Compare accounts below and know the advantages and disadvantages of using a joint business bank account.
+Some business bank accounts allow you to open an account together with someone else and other accounts allow you to add additional users once the account is up and running.
+Compare accounts below and learn the advantages and disadvantages of using a joint business bank account.

 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.

 What is a joint business bank account and why open one?

 This is a business bank account that more than one person can open and manage jointly.
 The maximum number of account holders is usually between 2 and 4, depending on the bank.